Nickel Allergy Symptoms No One Warns You About (And Where It’s Hiding)

 ✔️ If your laptop causes irritation, place a cloth or silicone cover over the trackpad.

-Nickel exposure isn’t just about what you touch—it’s also about what you eat.
+This is the part most people miss.
+Nickel isn’t just what touches your skin.
+It’s what you eat every day.
 Certain foods are naturally high in nickel, and they could be triggering your symptoms.

 High-Nickel Foods to Avoid